uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the Building Vintages section of the Profiles page, with the Monthly Total Electricity Consumption graph organized and colored by Vintage bracket.]({{ "/assets/images/tutorial/tutorial-profile-masked-agg-table.png" | relative_url }})

-Where the bar chart indicated that masking was present somewhere in Alameda County for April 2021 and buildings built before 1949, the table makes clear that the consumption associated with the industrial use type was masked.
+Where the bar chart indicated that masking was present somewhere in Alameda County for April 2021 and buildings built before 1949, the table makes clear that the masking orginiated with the consumption associated with the industrial use type.

 ### How do I access CalEnviroscreen scores along with the consumption data?